mrrawhaley/FANO_DPT_Specialist/README.md

 * * *

 10/16/2022: I added a presentation, dashboard, and data source I used to present my Service Insights work from late 2020.
 These files are in the "Service Insights Viz" folder.

+* * *

+10/17/2022: I added an OrderAhead Excel add-in that I've been working on as a part of this application.